RhubarbPHP/Rhubarb/docs/application.md

 instances which can be used when unit testing.
 For example a SaaS application might need to instantiate it's landlord application in order to test particular API calls.
-This can be achieved with acceptance or functional testing using many tools (codeception, selenium, phantomjs) however it is so much easier to unit test it is more likely to have greater coverage.
+This can be achieved with acceptance or functional testing using many tools (codeception, selenium, phantomjs) however it is so much easier to unit test it as it is more likely to have greater coverage.

 ## Using the Application object